liberize/ssc/README.md

   -E, --embed-archive      embed specified tar.gz archive into binary, require libarchive-dev
-                           set relative path in shebang to use interpreter in archive -0, --fix-argv0          try to fix $0, may not work -v, --verbose            show debug messages
+                           set relative path in shebang to use interpreter in archive -0, --fix-argv0          try to fix $0, may not work if it doesn't work or causes problems, use $SSC_ARGV0 instead -v, --verbose            show debug messages
   -h, --help               display this help and exit
 ```